Are you looking for an easy tutorial for how to make friendship bracelets with wool? This one is great for kids of all ages!

 We will be getting a few more colours and also trying some different types of string and thread next time too.
 You could do this with twine and string as well for a different texture although make sure you choose textures that are soft on the skin.

-And just to be different, my youngest decided she wanted it on her ankle instead so technically this is a DIY anklet tutorial too!!
+And just to be different, my youngest decided she wanted to wear one on her ankle instead so technically this is a DIY anklet tutorial too!!
 Why be the same when you can be different, right?!
 And oh my gosh I love those tiny feet of hers.

 If you have a go at making either the yarn friendship bracelets or the pom-pom rug, make sure you share a pic on Instagram and tag me at @simplifycreateinspire because I would love to see how they turn out!!
 Hope you enjoy our simple string bracelet round cardboard tutorial!